cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

         )
         return False
 ```
-We should use fake the send_slack_message to get rid of this mixing.
+We should use a fake send_slack_message object to get rid of this mixing.

 In the python world, cleanly resolve this messy is challenging.
 It requires the team to design the code base faciliate using fake objects instead.